siennabienna/studio_project/README.md

   codeScreen.hide();
 ```
 # Final Refelction
-I really enjoyed the coding for this assignemnt, and once I had figured out how to open and close the windows okay with the 'void' buttons, I found I had more creative space to try out some new coding ideas, as well as develop on some of the ones I learned in the workshops assignment.
+I really enjoyed the coding for this assignment, and once I had figured out how to open and close the windows okay with the 'void' buttons, I found I had more creative space to try out some new coding ideas, as well as develop on some of the ones I learned in the workshops assignment.
 I am very proud of my little desktop.

 # Ideas for Further Development
 - I had some feedback from a peer in the Discord server suggesting I should attempt to fix the issue with the layering of the windows.
 This was a problem due to the way the windows were drawn, the webcam and the GIFs needed to be drawn every frame whilst the images were not.
-Unfortunatly I didn't have time to fix this, but if I was to spend more time on this project I would like to
+Unfortunately I didn't have time to fix this, but if I was to spend more time on this project I would like to fix this
 - Add more windows to the project that make more references to early computer culture, and perhaps even find a way to make the windows moveable and have full-screen option for each one
 - Make it so that the time in the bottom corner reflects the real time and is not just an image
 - Add a recycle bin that could be opened to have pictures and other documents in it that could be opened by the user